Traditional Plant-Based Cooking

 Stew:

-• 4 cloves garlic sliced.
-Use more garlic if liked.
+• 4 cloves garlic (diced, use more garlic if liked)

-• 2 teaspoons garlic powder optional but tasty.
+• 2 teaspoons garlic powder [optional but adds an extra flavour dimension]

 Instructions

-• Heat the olive oil or 125ml/½ cup of vegetable stock in the pan.
+• Heat the olive oil or vegetable stock in the pan.

-Add the onion and sauté over a low-medium heat for 5 minutes.
-Stir frequently.
+Add the onion and sauté over a low-medium heat for 5 minutes, stirring frequently.

-• Add the garlic, paprika, mixed herbs, sugar, and dried garlic.
+• Add the garlic, paprika, mixed herbs, sugar, and garlic powder and mix well.

-• Tip in the potatoes, chickpeas, and and bell pepper.
+• Next stir through the potatoes, chickpeas, and and bell pepper.

 • Add a lid to the pan and bring to the boil.

-• Add the red wine vinegar vinegar, kale, and some salt and pepper.
+• Add the red wine vinegar, kale, and some salt and pepper.

-• Check to see if the potatoes are fork tender.
-If not pop on the pan lid and allow to sit off the heat for 10 minutes.
+• Check to see if the potatoes are cooked.
+If not pop on the pan lid and allow to sit off the heat for 10 minutes and they should soften up.
+If not add some extra stock and keep cooking until the potatoes have cooked.

 • Taste the seasoning and adjust if necessary.